 Some people might say that after notching ten No. 1 singles, 11 Grammy® Award nominations, a New York Times best-selling memoir, and ongoing soldout, coast-to-coast arena tours, Charlie Wilson has proven his point… and he isn’t planning to slow down anytime soon.

-“I’ve been in this game for many years,” reflects the Gap Band founder and solo icon.
+“I’ve been in this game for many years,” reflects the Gap Band founder and solo star.
 “I’ve had some big hit records and sold a lot of records.
 But I need to still show people that I’m in it.
 It’s championship time.”

-The set boasts two number one singles which hit two different Billboard charts in April, 2018.
-“Chills” was #1 on the Adult R&B Songs chart and “I’m Blessed” ft.
-T.I. was #1 on the Hot Gospel Songs (and stayed in the top 5 for 65 weeks).
-This is the first time an artist has had two different #1 songs on these charts at the same time.
+Wilson underscores that declaration with his latest album, In It to Win It (P Music Group/RCA, Feb.
+17 2017), which was nominated for three 2018 NAACP Image Awards: Outstanding Male Artist; Outstanding Duo, Group, or Collaboration; and Outstanding Album.
+The set boasts two No. 1 singles, which hit two different Billboard charts in April 2018.
+“Chills” was No. 1 on the Adult R&B Songs chart and “I’m Blessed,” featuring T.I. was No. 1 on the Hot Gospel Songs.
+This was the first time an artist had two different No. 1 songs on these charts at the same time.
 “I’m Blessed” was also nominated for a 2018 Billboard Top Gospel song.